dougbutner/web-4/README.md

-	// For this to work, a matrix-like object containing every single possible hashed value for every point of data must be stored on an authentication server for each datatype. sendToAuthServer({
+	// For this to work, a matrix-like object containing every single possible hashed value for every point of data must be stored on an authentication server for each datatype.
+	// This must be made more efficient to use with today's computer sendToAuthServer({
 		point1: {
 			x :{sha256()}